 As off-premise continues to drive restaurant trends in 2021, many restaurants are seeking white-label solutions.
 Rather than building an online ordering system from scratch, restaurants can partner with third party platforms to offer delivery on their own digital channels under their own brand.
 This allows them to drive brand loyalty and get access to valuable customer data.

-If you already have your own online ordering platform but need more drivers to scale your delivery business, DoorDash Drive is another option.
+If you already have your own online ordering platform but need more drivers to scale your delivery business, DoorDash Drive On-Demand is another option.
 Our white-label solution provides merchants with a network of drivers to deliver orders placed on your website or app, so you can save on labor costs.
-Australian QSR Roll’d saw a 177% increase in native delivery sales after rolling out Drive to its locations.
+Australian QSR Roll’d saw a 177% increase in native delivery sales after rolling out Drive On-Demand to its locations.

 In December, we hit a massive milestone.
 Not only did Roll’d meet last year’s sales, but we were up by 4% — in the middle of COVID-19.
 I truly believe this would not have happened without DoorDash.